 Plus, tickets were really good value.
 It was around £6/7 for a student ticket, which is valid for a whole year.
 It’s a little too far for me to be making many repeat visits but I’m glad I have the option.

 It also has an amazing giftshop, with some fabulous gifts.
-In fact, I barely restrained myself and picked up a couple of bits, which you can see in this video:
+In fact, I barely restrained myself and picked up a couple of bits.

 It’s not the biggest place in the world but we still enjoyed wandering around.
 We got tea and cake and smiled in the sunshine.
 We bought giant meringues, fancy chocolates, and lush sausage rolls, which we ate on the way home with the windows down.